ValueProtocol/veracity/README.md

 npm install
 ```

-In order to run tests, [veracity-register](https://github.com/ValueProtocol/veracity-register#readme) has to be compiled in `../veracity-protocol` and Ganache est blockchain running
+In order to run tests, [veracity-register](https://github.com/ValueProtocol/veracity-register#readme) has to be compiled in `../veracity-protocol` and Ganache test Ethereum node running

 ```
 cd ../veracity-register